dabdine/trools/README.md

 trools: A test framework for rules engines in Java.
 ======

-The goal of this project is to allow testing of rules agnostic of any rules implementation by way of JSR-94.
-This allows for tests which test the inputs and outputs of rules, independent of the file format or technologies which represent those rules.
+The primary goal of this project is to make writing unit tests for rules simpler.

-Authored and maintained by Derek Abdine (derek abdine <at> gmail dot com) and Daniel Akiva.
+Authored and maintained by Daniel Akiva and Derek Abdine (derek abdine <at> gmail dot com).

 Here's a quick start example test case: